Back to HouseHQ

 Service providers

-HouseHQ may rely on hosting, database, authentication, deployment, and file-processing providers to run the app.
+HouseHQ may rely on hosting, database, authentication, deployment, file-processing, and AI providers to run the app.
+When Capture AI is enabled, Anthropic (Claude) acts as an AI sub-processor for captured-item text and document images (see "Capture AI and outside AI processing" above).
 Those providers are used to operate HouseHQ, not to sell household data.

 Future bank linking, if added, should be optional and handled through a trusted provider.
 HouseHQ should not directly collect bank credentials.